Nadir Sedrati: Discovery of the bodies

-On May 30, a fisherman discovered a human right foot in the Nancy canal and immediately notified the police, who quickly arrived at the scene.
+On 30 May, a fisherman discovered a human right foot in the Nancy canal and immediately notified the police, who quickly arrived at the scene.
 At first, the officers believed that the foot might have been severed by a propeller.
 On the following day, a completely rotten and unrecognizable human head was found 500 meters away from where the foot had been found.

 In early June, bones, a sternum, some ribs and three kneecaps were recovered from the canal, followed by a hand.
-Large body parts were recovered from the canal until June 7, when the left foot of one of the victims was recovered.
+Large body parts were recovered from the canal until 7 June, when the left foot of one of the victims was recovered.
 Three days later, a forensic pathologist concluded that all the body parts had been surgically removed, and thus concluded that the manner of death was homicidal in nature.
 However, as they were unable to obtain fingerprints due to the advanced state of decomposition, local authorities sent the hand for analysis in Paris.

 Revelation

-In July 1999, the hand was identified as belonging to German national Hans Gassen, who had been released from the Saint-Mihiel Detention Centre the previous year.
+On 7 July, the hand was identified as belonging to German national Hans Gassen, who had been released from the Saint-Mihiel Detention Centre the previous year.
 Following the identification, they learned that he had lived with another German, Hans Müller, another ex-convict who had reported his friend missing on May 22, eight days before the remains were recovered from the canal.
 When questioned, Müller said that he had attempted to report his friend missing after he had not returned his calls for an entire day, but received no feedback from law enforcement.

 At the same time, the police learned that Gassen was receiving numerous phone calls from two places: a home in Nancy and an apartment in the same city.
-A search of both properties revealed that a certain Philippe Grossiord had regularly called Gassen, with them realizing that it was an alias used by convicted fraudster and a former cellmate of the murder victim - Nadir Sedrati.
+On July 19, search of both properties revealed that a certain Philippe Grossiord had regularly called Gassen, with them realizing that it was an alias used by convicted fraudster and a former cellmate of the murder victim - Nadir Sedrati.
 In the meantime, sensing that the authorities were on his trail, Sedrati decided to change his modus operandi: again using the Grossiord alias, he contacted Ronfort and offered to sell him a motorhome through his fictitious company.
 As he had wanted to buy one, Ronfort accepted the offer and agreed to meet with the caller.
 However, upon discovering that the man was actually Sedrati, Ronfort was beaten to death and his skull crushed with a blade grinder before Sedrati hid his body in an unknown location.
 Ronfort's body has not been found to this day.

 Ronfort's sudden disappearance was linked to Sedrati at this time by police, who planned to arrest him solely for Gassen's murder.
 In the meantime, Sedrati managed to dismember Ronfort's body and hide it, before proceeding to clean his residence to remove all traces of blood.